Investigation underway after 5-year-old Malden boy drowns in neighbor’s pool

 MALDEN (WHDH) - Authorities are investigating the death of a 5-year-old Malden boy who died after being pulled from his neighbor’s backyard pool in Malden on Thursday.

-Officers responding to a report of a missing child on Princeton Road about 11:53 a.m. found the 5-year-old victim, whose name was not released, in the pool in a neighbor’s yard, Middlesex District Attorney Marian T. Ryan and Malden Police Chief Kevin Molis said in a joint statement.
+Officers responding to a report of a missing child on Princeton Road about 11:53 a.m. found Jeremiah Joseph in the pool in a neighbor’s yard, Middlesex District Attorney Marian T. Ryan and Malden Police Chief Kevin Molis said in a joint statement.

 “I kept looking for him.
 I went inside the house.
-I didn’t see him,” said Dieutson Francois, the victim’s cousin.
+I didn’t see him,” said Dieutson Francois, Joseph ‘s cousin.
 “I feel really bad right now.”

 Neighborhood resident Nicole Barretto says she heard splashing followed by screams.